Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 link, and pending-work link.
 Lack of signatures does not make the source transaction retry.
 The pending directory is durable scheduling state across rounds and restarts.

+An owner may have at most one live latch for a destination TicketSequence, regardless of `W`.
+Flagless control and publication expiry retain the latch, so they also retain that one-shot destination-authority slot.
+Reissuing the same normalized target after terminal erasure creates a new outer transaction and a new `W`; it does not recreate the old latch.
+Clients must not reissue a target TicketSequence that the destination chain has already consumed.

 Honest signature release is keyed to fully validated history, not to the open ledger or current transaction candidate set.
 When an exact origin ledger becomes